Opportunity Profile

 ACADEMIC OFFERINGS

-UA offers bachelor’s, master’s and doctoral degrees in more than 200 degree programs, with a student/faculty ratio that averages 20:1 with nearly 50% of classes having 19 or fewer students.
+UA offers bachelor’s, master’s and doctoral degrees in more than 200 degree programs, with a student/faculty ratio that averages 19-to-1 with more than 42% of classes having 19 or fewer students.

-• More than a thousand global learning opportunities in over 200 locations in 60+ countries through the University’s 60 faculty-led study-abroad, 28 exchange and numerous affiliate programs
+- More than a thousand global learning opportunities in over 250 locations in more than 55 countries through the University’s 60 faculty-led study-abroad, 27 exchange and numerous affiliate programs

 NATIONALLY RANKED PROGRAMS